nij96969/Automatic-Deployment-using-Terraform/Readme.txt

 This Project aims to automate the deployment process of web applications using Jenkins Pipeline

-Jenkins Pipeline is automatically setup and its steps are mentioned in user_data.sh which is not uploaded on the current repository due to credentials
+Jenkins Pipeline is automatically setup in EC2 and its steps are mentioned in user_data.sh which is not uploaded on the current repository due to important credentials required for setup of the project mentioned later on.

 The required downloading and setup happens in my case i am automating the deployment of LLM Based Docker Generator and Automation